wesselvanree/shopify-theme-tailwind/README.md

 To build for production, run `npm run build`.
 To publish this build to your store, you can use the
 [Shopify Github integration](https://shopify.dev/themes/getting-started/create#step-6-install-the-shopify-github-integration-and-connect-your-branch-to-your-store).

+Alternatively, you can use the included Github Action if you create a build branch on Github.
+This builds the index.css file automatically when you push to the main branch.
+You can set up the Shopify Github integration to track the build branch.

 ## Suggestions